 Key Contributions

-- First independent (non-platform-collaborative) randomized evidence that a major feed algorithm causally moves political attitudes.
+- First independent (non-platform-cooperative) randomized evidence that a major feed algorithm causally shifts political attitudes.

-- Documents the post-Musk slant of X’s algorithm: amplification of conservative and activist content, demotion of traditional news outlets.
+- Documents the conservative/activist slant of X’s post-acquisition algorithm, which amplifies conservative and activist content while demoting traditional media.

 Methods